What do we mean by investing in PlusPlus?

 The bonds you have obtained (proof of money lent) qualify as financial instruments that are separate from the assets of AgriCrowd BV (with the brand name PlusPlus) and are kept and protected as such in accordance with the Giro Securities Transactions Act (Wge).
 The bonds in question therefore always fall outside a possible bankruptcy of PlusPlus.

 If PlusPlus were to go bankrupt, transactions between our platform and Intersolve EGI would immediately cease.
-Intersolve, who handle our transactions, would then transfer the money that is in your personal payment account to your bank account.
+Intersolve, who handle our transactions, would then transfer the money that is in your personal wallet to your bank account.
 In consultation with a receiver, Intersolve would handle all outstanding payments, up to the final repayment of the last project.

 What happens if a local entrepreneur goes bankrupt?

 When a local entrepreneur goes bankrupt for whatever reason, chances are that you will not get part or all of your investment back.
 Naturally, PlusPlus will try to recover outstanding funds, but the chance of success will be limited in such situations.
-PlusPlus has a compensation fund that investors can apply to to cover part of their loss.

 If an entrepreneur has difficulty paying you back, it is not possible to take immediate action against him or her.
 To spread risks, we recommend that you choose projects from different entrepreneurs.

 What kind of entrepreneurs are financed through PlusPlus?

 The companies that are financed through PlusPlus have the following characteristics:

 - They work in the agricultural or food sector in Africa, Asia or Latin America